BIKEPOINT AUSTRALIA MAGAZINE

 The pace isn’t quite as quick as in Australia, Vietnam having an 80km/h speed limit, but given the sheer volume of traffic and erratic driving, the pace seems very fast indeed.

-Today’s ride saw us approach Hanoi in the late morning with a distinct and heavy brown haze recognisable almost an hour out of the busy city.
+Today’s ride saw us approach Hanoi in the late morning with a distinct and heavy brown haze recognizable almost an hour out of the busy city.
 A short roadside break saw us have a bit of sustenance before gathering our thoughts and again tackling the gauntlet into Hanoi.

 Picking our way through the chaos we find ourselves crossing what I can only assume was the footpath of a rail bridge as our guide seeks to avoid the heaviest parts of Hanoi’s north.
 It’s an entertaining way to arrive and it seems the locals are on to it.
 The narrow crossing shared with countless numbers of pedestrians, scooters and hard drawn carriages.